 What is the difference between screw and bolt?

 Screws and bolts are mechanical fasteners used to join two or more components.
-Screw are used for lighter application where as bolts are used for heavy application
+The screw is used for lighter application whereas bolts are used for heavy application

 What is Set Screw